 Public liability insurance quotes for boilermaker.
-Compare costs and suitable cover for landscape boilermaker, self-employed boilermaker, boilermaker equipment and boilermaker sub-contractors with help from our liability brokers.*
+Compare costs and suitable cover for boilermakers, self-employed boilermaker, boilermaker equipment and boilermaker sub-contractors with help from our liability brokers.*

 As a self-employed boilermaker, your work involves cutting, shaping, and welding steel to assemble and construct metal products for boilers, tanks and other structures.
 By the nature of your work and the different job sites you work on, there is a potential risk of an accident occurring.

 If an accident results in damage to property or injury to third parties and you are found liable, you could face significant costs for compensation.
 This has the potential to cripple your business and, in the worst case, even lead to personal bankruptcy.
 This is why it is essential to have public liability insurance to protect yourself financially in these situations.

 Even when you take all care (and even if you believe you are not at fault) you could still be subject to legal action that finds an accident, either directly or indirectly, was caused by your negligence while performing your work.